cocos/cocos-docs/en/animation/use-animation-curve.md

 ]
 ```

-For custom target paths to be serializable, declare them as classes.
+For custom target paths to be serializable, declare them as classes:

 ```ts
 @ccclass